$250

 • Build your case and prepare it for trial if necessary.

-We will be there for you throughout the process, handling all legal requirements, from filing pretrial motions, to discovery, to presenting evidence and making closing arguments, to filing an appeal.
+We will be there for you throughout the process, handling all legal requirements, from filing pretrial motions to discovery, presenting evidence, making closing arguments, and filing an appeal.
 Call to get started today at (317) 680-2350.

-As in any truck accident case, to win your Amazon case it is necessary to prove the defendants were negligent and at fault.
+As in any truck accident case, it is necessary to prove the defendants were negligent and at fault to win your Amazon case.
 To prove this legally, our attorneys must show the existence of the following elements:

 • Duty – The defendant owed you a duty of care not to cause harm.